Middle East Illustrated

 Course Requirements

 Students are expected to complete the required readings, to attend and participate in class discussions.
-Assignments include online responses and discussion (due dates for which may differ, so please pay attention to the Assignment and Discussion due dates, which will be uploaded every Friday), two short essays, in-class exercises, bibliographical group projects.
+Assignments include online responses and discussion (due dates for which may differ, so please pay attention to the Modules tab for due dates), a midterm essay, in-class exercise notebook, group projects.
 If there is interest in work on portfolio pieces, students should contact the instructor.
-Final grades will be determined as follows:

 Grading Scale